Track of the Moon Beast: Plot

 The film takes place in Albuquerque, New Mexico, where mineralogist Paul Carlson (Chase Cordell) is struck by a lunar meteorite while observing a meteor shower.
 Lodged in his brain, a fragment from the meteorite causes him to transform into a strong and vicious lizard (the titular "Moon Beast") whenever the Moon comes out.
+His large, pet lizard vanishes, the implication that somehow the pet's DNA serves as a template for Paul's transformed self.
 In his lizard form, Paul loses all trace of his human self and goes about killing people at random.
 While human, Paul is subject to spells of dizziness and nausea, causing his girlfriend Kathy Nolan (Donna Leigh Drake) and friend and former anthropology professor Johnny "Longbow" Salinas (Gregorio Sala) to become concerned.

 Eventually it is shown that Paul is actually the Moon Beast; later, it is deduced that the meteorite fragment in his brain is the cause of his transformation.
 Plans are made to remove it from his skull, but the NASA brain surgeons realize—after another X-ray and Johnny's recollection of some Native American legends documenting similar phenomena—that the meteorite fragment has disintegrated and will eventually cause Paul to self-combust.
 When Paul learns of this, he escapes into the desert on a stolen motorcycle, presumably to kill himself so that he will not cause any more harm.
 When Johnny recalls that Paul's favorite place was always Sandia Crest, Kathy, Johnny, and local law enforcement officers follow him there.
 Johnny eventually shoots him with an arrow tipped with the original meteorite, which causes him to explode.